JulianeMaran32/JulianeMaran32/README.md

-# 👋 Olá, eu sou Juliane
+# 👋 Hello, I'm Juliane

-🚀 Engenheira de Software | Arquiteta de Integração | Desenvolvedora Backend
+🚀 **Software Engineer | Integration Architect | Backend Developer**

-Sou apaixonada por tecnologia e especialista em desenvolvimento backend com **Java e Spring Boot**.
-Possuo experiência em **microsserviços, arquitetura de integração, APIs escaláveis** e aplicações cloud.
-Atualmente, atuo como **Arquiteta de Integração**, colaborando em soluções corporativas.
+I'm passionate about technology and specialize in backend development with **Java and Spring Boot**.
+I have experience in **microservices, integration architecture, scalable APIs**, and cloud applications.
+Currently, I work as an **Integration Architect**, collaborating on enterprise solutions.

 ## 🛠️ Tech Stack